Advertisement

 How long is the wait at Housing Authority of Marfa?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of Marfa depend on demand in Marfa, funding levels, and your priority status.
+The most recent status change we tracked was on May 21, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of Marfa directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Texas.
+There are 5 other housing authorities within 100 miles of Housing Authority of Marfa, including Housing Authority City of Alpine (40 mi), Housing Authority of Van Horn (68 mi), Housing Authority of Balmorhea (71 mi).
+Applying to multiple PHAs in Texas and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Texas.

 How do I contact Housing Authority of Marfa?

 You can reach Housing Authority of Marfa by phone at (432) 729-4811.
+You can also email them at marfapha@gmail.com.
 Office hours may vary — call ahead to confirm.

 Housing Authority of Marfa Income Limits